rpajanssen/api-test-examples/jax-rs-rest-easy/README.md

 <a name="RestEasy"></a>
 # RestEasy

 One option to test JAX-RS resources is to use RestEasy.
-We have some test examples and we were forced to extract them into another project because CDI-Runner and RestEasy are not compatible (see issues.txt).

 Like with JerseyTest with RestEasy the unit test will create an in-memory http-server and from your unit test you deploy the resource(s) you want to test on that server.
 Then the unit tests will be executed and those